reststate/reststate-vuex/README.md

-# vuex-jsonapi
+# @reststate/vuex

 [![CircleCI](https://circleci.com/gh/reststate/reststate-vuex.svg?style=svg)](https://circleci.com/gh/reststate/reststate-vuex)

-`vuex-jsonapi`, unsurprisingly, allows you to access data from a [JSON API](http://jsonapi.org/) web service via [Vuex](https://vuex.vuejs.org/) stores.
-Because of JSON API's strong conventions, in most cases all you should need to do is tell `vuex-jsonapi` the base URL of your web service, and which resources to access, and you should be set.
+`@reststate/vuex` allows you to access data from a [JSON API](http://jsonapi.org/) web service via [Vuex](https://vuex.vuejs.org/) stores.
+Because of JSON API's strong conventions, in most cases all you should need to do is tell `@reststate/vuex` the base URL of your web service, and which resources to access, and you should be set.
 No manual web request juggling!

 This is a very early proof-of-concept, so many features of JSON API are not yet supported.
 Open a GitHub issue with any other features you'd like to see!